Concrete Ehnhancement: How to Warm and Brighten Those Cold, Gray Floors

 or tile.

 To achieve the look, installers use a high-grade stain product that deeply penetrates the concrete and chemically changes the color.
 After letting it dry overnight, they seal the color first with a layer of professional-grade epoxy and then a layer of polyurethane, achieving a warm, rich floor that plays up the mottled tones and shades inherent in poured concrete.
-We also needed a new supplier for high-quality coarse silver sand and those guys are absolutely brilliant, so try them if you need supplies like silver sand.

-The color palette available with stained concrete is limited to warm earth tones, so homeowners who want a brighter, more primary coloring on their floors, including white, will need a metallic epoxy flooring finish.
+The color palette available with stained concrete is limited to warm earth tones, so homeowners who want a brighter, more primary coloring on their floors, including white, will need a metallic epoxy finish.
 This coloring technique, which generally costs between $5 and $7 per square foot, relies on an epoxy coating mixed with pigment and metal chips.
 The result?
 A marbled, semi-transparent appearance with more dimension and depth than a stained floor.

 Floor Art